thoam810/4C_analysis/README.md

 2. Demultiplexing samples using the 4 baits/primers (Runx1P1 Runx124 Runx1P2 Erg85) and 2 restriction enzyme (RE) sites: demux_4C_hiseq_2.sh
  ./demux_4C_hiseq_2.sh
- -Need to have file of primers pairs used.
+ - Need to have file of primers pairs used.
- -Name of file: Amarni_4C_Primers.txt - this is a tabulated file with 3 columns : Name of the primer pair \t fwd primer sequence \t rev primer sequence
+ - Name of file: Amarni_4C_Primers.txt - this is a tabulated file with 3 columns : Name of the primer pair \t fwd primer sequence \t rev primer sequence

  This created the output files:

  (Sample_name)_(bait name)_(direction).fastq e.g S16_Runx124_rev.fastqc.

 3. Generate read counts and data quality reports.
- -To check the quality and number of initial reads and compare to the demultiplexed reads FASTQC_analysis_bash was used.
+ - To check the quality and number of initial reads and compare to the demultiplexed reads FASTQC_analysis_bash was used.

  This created the output files: